IkomovONE/IoTQuarium_Monitoring/README.md

 ### How to run

 To launch the backend app, you need to have python 3.10 instaled and python environment (venv) set, and have MongoDB (pymongo) installed and running.
-Additionally, install dependencies like fastapi 0.86.0, dotenv, cors, openai.
+Additionally, install dependencies like fastapi 0.86.0, python-dotenv, cors, openai.

 To run the app you need to create OpenAI developer account, get personal API key and integrate it into the app.
 For that you can create .env file and include OPENAI_API_KEY=<Your_api_key>.